 Issued in conjunction with the State Administration of Press, Publication, Radio, Film and Television (SARFT), they set strict new guidelines for what can be published online, and how that publisher should conduct business in China.
 The rules

 Sino-foreign joint ventures, Sino-foreign cooperative ventures, and foreign business units shall not engage in online publishing services.

 Any publisher of online content, including texts, pictures, maps, games, animations, audios, and videos, will also be required to store their necessary technical equipment, related servers, and storage devices in China.

-ethnic customs and habits spreading rumors, disturbing social order, or undermining social stability insulting or slandering others, infringing upon the legitimate rights of others endangering social morality or national cultural tradition
+against ethnic customs and habits spreading rumors, disturbing social order, or undermining social stability insulting or slandering others, infringing upon the legitimate rights of others endangering social morality or national cultural

 The tome and ideas in the consultation are very much along primitive and unviable age verification methods that has so successfully suffocated the UK porn business.
 In fact the consultation notes that the UK impact on the multi billion pound porn

 industry is insignificant and amounts to just 17 websites.

 There seems little in the consultation that considers how the porn industry will evolve if it is made troublesome for adults to get verified.
 I suspect that there is already enough porn in existence on people's hard drives to circulate around and